Logic & Paradox

 |June 15, 2015 - June 26, 2015||2||M-F 12:15-3:05P||Open||Zachary Barnett||10630|

 |July 27, 2015 - August 07, 2015||2||M-F 12:15-3:05P||Open||Zachary Barnett||10730|

 Logic is a system of rules upon which human reasoning is based.
-It pervades every academic discipline, from mathematics to the sciences, to the humanities.
-It is a tool that we deploy in our everyday lives.
+It is a tool that we deploy in our everyday lives, and it pervades every academic discipline, from mathematics to the sciences to the humanities.
 To philosophers, logic is a deep and complex subject of study in its own right.
 This course is devoted in part to exploring this system of rules, which we will build from the ground up.
 Previous exposure to logic is not a prerequisite for the course.

-The paradoxes part of the course will not be similar to any high-school course that I know of.
+The paradoxes part of the course will not be similar to any high school course that I know of.
 Each day, we will explore a new paradox together.
-In the evening students will work in small groups trying to devise their own solutions to the paradox of the day.
-In class the following day students will have the opportunity to present their preferred solutions to their peers.
-In past instances of this course some student solutions have been so innovative and insightful that we have published them to the web.
+In the evening, students will work in small groups trying to devise their own solutions to the paradox of the day.
+In class the following day, students will have the opportunity to present their preferred solutions to their peers.
+In past instances of this course, some student solutions have been so innovative and insightful that we have published them on the web.
 Paradoxes we will study include: Zeno’s paradoxes of motion, Newcomb’s Paradox, the Two-Envelope Paradox, the Problem of Moral Luck, the Ship of Theseus, the Trolley Problem, the Mere Addition Paradox, The Sleeping Beauty Paradox, the Monty Hall Problem, Hilbert’s Hotel, and many others.

 The course has no prerequisites.
 Historically, students who have enjoyed this course the most either: (a) love math, (b) love puzzles, and/or (c) have very strong opinions.
 But all students are welcome!